 Fulbright Student Program

-For students who wish to conduct independent research or enroll at a Master’s program offered in English by a Greek State University.
+For students who wish to conduct independent research.
 The program is open to holders of a Bachelor's or Master's degree and for Ph.D. candidates for dissertation research purposes.
 Applicants must secure an institutional affiliation in Greece.
 Grants are awarded for a period of nine months (academic program).
 Six-month grants will be considered for art projects and Ph.D. candidates.
 Grants are offered in all disciplines.